What is the DTC Growth Stories?

-🔦 Brought to you by yours truly, it is a 6-day online live stream series with the most influential D2C growth experts, who share their valuable learnings with our Co-founder Kaus.
+Brought to you by yours truly, DTC Growth Stories is a 6-day online live stream series with the most influential DTC growth experts, who share their valuable learnings with our Co-founder Kaus.

 Our goal?
-To create an essential guide to d2c marketing that will help you to unlock steady and consistent growth.
+To create an essential guide to DTC marketing that will help you to unlock steady and consistent growth.

-🔦 To create THE go-to Bible full of D2c best practices, loaded with actionable tips related to acquisition, retention & LTV so you can leverage the learnings and market your way to growth on Shopify.
+To create THE go-to resource full of DTC best practices, loaded with actionable tips related to acquisition, retention & LTV so you can leverage the learnings and market your way to eCommerce growth.

-✌️Give it a go here: The DTC Bible by Mason
+Give it a go here: The Go-To DTC Playbook by Mason

 From start to finish, the conversation is packed with profound entrepreneurial wisdom and practical tips to help you market your way to growth, and grow your DTC business.

 Check it out here: 👉 Will Nitze's insights 👈

 P.S: If 42 minutes is too long for you, here is a quick-to-read piece with all key learnings.

 Kaus: What enabled you to get ahead of competitors who may have started earlier than you?